Yucheng7713/OneClick/README.md

      ```
      $ . down.sh
      ```

-  10.If you need further configuration or advanced manipulation to the cluster like using kubectl or kops, you can
-     access the container by running the command :
+  10. If you need further configuration or advanced manipulation to the cluster like using kubectl or kops, you can access the container by running the command :
       ```
       $ . access.sh
       ```
       Now it is just like what you usually do on your local host.